Academic Advising Center

 - CAP students transferring to UT Austin are not guaranteed admission to all undergraduate majors.

-For more information concerning CAP, please see the official CAP website OR contact the CAP advisor, Carlos Alvarez.
+For more information concerning CAP, please see the official CAP website.

 All information provided, can also be found on the CAP website.